Bullock Harbour

 Bullock Harbour or Bulloch Harbour (Cuan Bhlóic) is a small working harbour located near the heritage town of Dalkey on the southeast coast of Dublin Bay in Ireland.

 The current harbour quay and walls were constructed of local granite in the early 19th century where previously a rocky inlet had provided a natural harbour.
 Bullock Harbour is the subject of a specific local objective (SLO22) in the Dun Laoghaire Rathdown County Council's county development plan.

 History

-Bullock, a small fishing village, has been known to many races, since pre-Christian Druids first built a standing stone circle here (since quarried to build the Martello towers).
-The name is said to derive from the Scandinavian for "Blue Haven" and again from the Gaelic word for a tidal blow hole which existed in the rocks.
-The land at Bullock was given to the Cistercian monks by an Irish king 'beyond the memory of man'.
-Fishing rights came with the land and it was to protect these lucrative fisheries from the Wicklow tribes that Bullock Castle was built in the 12th century and around the castle grew up a tiny town, completely walled and protected at intervals by towers.
+Bulloch Castle was built in the 12th century by the Cistercian monks of Dublin's St Mary's Abbey, in order to protect local fisheries.
+There was a small stone quay situated below the castle walls, which was partially sheltered by a breakwater.
+Records notably show the embarking and departure of several Viceroys at Bulloch en route to Dublin.

+The quay would stay in use, unchanged from its medieval state, until construction of the current harbour began in 1818, with the facility being finished in 1819.
+The quay was heavily expanded, with a new granite pier and walls built to form the current harbour.
+Cranes were installed on the pier to facilitate the transport of stone, sourced from the rocks to the east, and later used for the commercial transport of coal.
+Large iron rings, which can still be seen on the rocks outside the pier, were used to winch boats in and out of the harbour.

 Name

-The name of the harbour and castle has variously been called Bullock, Bloyke and Bullog.
+The name of the harbour and castle has variously been Bullock, Bulloch, Bloyke and Bullog.